 While riding, you sometimes need to answer calls.
 This is where Bluetooth helmets (or an external Bluetooth helmet device) come into the picture.
 The only problem is, Bluetooth helmets are expensive, require charging, and drain out your phone’s battery.
 So what’s the solution?
 A helmet with in-built speaker and mic that connects with your phone using an AUX cable, and that’s what the Steelbird SBA-1 Helmet actually is.
 So, if you’re looking to buy something similar that looks good on a retro-looking bike, go for it.
 I’ve been personally using this helmet for most of my rides.

 Open face helmets look better on classic motorcycles but the problem is, they’re not safe to ride with.
 Full-face helmets, on the other hand, only look good on bikes like Pulsar and Apache.
 That’s where a flip-up helmet comes into play.
 You can open a flip-up helmet when riding in the city, and make it full-face when riding on highways.
-Studds Ninja 3G is a great helmet with a great price.
+This helmet by Studds is a great product.
 We had someone using this helmet with a Jawa Classic during our ‘Punjab da Tor’ Jawa official ride and it looked better than my Steelbird SBA (check these Jawa 42 Perak images for some of its photos).
 If you don’t answer calls while riding, and don’t need the helmet I suggested above, go for this Jawa helmet.

 Riding Jackets are expensive, so you need to buy something that’s long-lasting.
 Made of 600D polyester textile and mesh, Raida TourBine is certainly durable.
 I’ve used it for almost a year concluding a 2-month south India ride, 3 nearly 1-month rides in the Himalayas — total 5 months of adventure riding and the jacket is still brand new.
 It comes with a reversible waterproof and thermal liner that you can take off if it’s hot or put on if it’s cold or raining.
 Speaking of protection, you get level-2 padding on shoulders and elbows, and level one on chest and back.